szymanskir/booksuggest/docs/README.rst

 The ``booksuggest`` package is the recommendation module designed for preparing the data, training models and evaluating them.
 It also exposes an interfaces to obtain recommendations from models.

-The ``app`` folder contains a web application written in `Dash <https://plot.ly/products/dash/>`_ framework which allow users to explore the dataset and provide an interactive way to experience how the implemented recommendation models work.
+The ``app`` folder contains a web application written in the `Dash <https://plot.ly/products/dash/>`_ framework which allow users to explore the dataset and provide an interactive way to experience how the implemented recommendation models work.